linux

 #!/bin/bash

-# Create directories
+# Create target directories

 mkdir images documents videos

-# Move files based on type
+# Move files by extension

 mv *.jpg images/